mcsammon/mcsammon.github.io/_posts/2016-06-22-Bubbles_Forecasting.markdown

 title: Bubbles: Part 5.
 Forecasting Returns to Detect Bubbles
 ---

-This is the fifth post in a series on bubbles in the U.S. Equity Market.
-The first part can be found here.
+This is the third post in a series on bubbles in the U.S. Equity Market.
+The first part can be found <a href="http://marcosammon.com/2016/06/15/post.html" title="b1">here</a>.

 # Overview